Webcast: Research to Practice in the NIDILRR Community: TEST project

 About the Presenter:

 Sloan Smith Huckabee, PhD, is a former teacher, special educator, and a family member of a transition age youth with a serious mental health condition which had its onset during high school.
-Dr. Huckabee has recently completed a two year postdoctoral fellowship with Boston University and the Transitions Research and Training Center at UM-MS. Currently, she is serving as a consultant assisting with the development, implementation, and dissemination of secondary school transition practices based on previous research regarding practices that demonstrate improved post-school outcomes for transition age youth.
+Dr. Huckabee has recently completed a two year postdoctoral fellowship with Boston University and the Transitions Research and Training Center at University of Massachusetts Medical School.
+Currently, she is serving as a consultant assisting with the development, implementation, and dissemination of secondary school transition practices based on previous research regarding practices that demonstrate improved post-school outcomes for transition age youth.